 | Phase I: Foundation | Isometric Bracing | Bear Hug Holds / Rows |

-| Phase II: Power | Rate of Force Development | Clean and Press / Overhead Press |
+| Phase II: Power | Force Development | Clean and Press |

 - PMC9690442: Effects of Sandbag Training on Core Stability

-- PubMed 38302365: Comparison of Dynamic vs Static Resistance Implements
+- PubMed: Dynamic vs Static Resistance Analysis

 Internal Engineering Resources: